 If you’re comparing multiple lenders, and they offer prequalification, they’ll do a soft inquiry into your credit report, which won’t affect your credit score.

-Will Canceling My Unused Credit Cards Affect my Credit Score?
+Will Canceling My Unused Credit Cards Affect My Credit Score?

 After you’ve refinanced your existing credit card debt into a new loan, you might be tempted to cancel those credit cards.
 But that strategy could negatively affect your credit score.

 Whether it’s a good idea to cancel a credit card really depends on the card.
-If you’ve had the credit card for a long time, closing it would shorten your credit history, which could result in a credit score drop.
+If you’ve had a credit card for a long time, closing it would shorten your credit history, which could result in a credit score drop.
 But if it’s a card you genuinely don’t have a reason to keep, such as a retail card for a store you no longer shop at or a card that has a high annual fee that can’t be justified with your current spending habits, closing the account might be the right step for you.

 If you plan to keep a credit card open, it may be a good idea to use it for a small, recurring charge so the card issuer doesn’t close it for inactivity.
-Setting up autopay can make this a convenient way to ensure the card stays open but is paid in full each month.
+Setting up autopay can be a convenient way to ensure the card stays open but is paid in full each month.

 What Are Some Options for Refinancing Credit Card Debt?